HeeebsInc/AngiogramBlockageDetection/README.md

          1) `conda create --name blockage-detection python=3.9`
          2) `conda activate blockage-detection`
             1) You should now see that `(base)` has changed to `blockage-detection`
-6) Install necessary packages
+3) Install necessary packages
    1) [conda] `pip install opencv-contrib-python matplotlib tqdm && conda install pyqt`
    2) [no virtual enviornment] `pip3 install opencv-contrib-python matplotlib tqdm PyQT5`
-7) Gather images you wish to run inference on and place them in [sample-images](sample-images)
+4) Gather images you wish to run inference on and place them in [sample-images](sample-images)
-8) Run the program
+5) Run the program
    1) [conda] `python program.py`
    2) [no virtual environment] `python3 program.py`
-9) see below for sample output

 #### Sample Output
 1) Upon running [program.py](program.py) a command line prompt will get displayed asking if you wish to specify a region of interest